Step-by-Step Guide · 2 Min Read

 Use dynamic QR codes if you want to update links, track scans, or run marketing campaigns.
 Use static QR codes only for permanent, unchanging links.

-To create your code instantly, you can use the dynamic QR code generator and skip the setup steps.
+To create your code instantly, you can open the dynamic QR tool and follow the setup steps from your dashboard.

 Ready to create your first dynamic QR code?